 1. What do you see as a reason for having your child baptised?

 2. What do you think is the role of the parents and Godparents?

-3. The Sacrament of Baptism has 5 symbols: Water, oil, a white robe or cloth, a candle and the sign of the cross.
+3. The Sacrament of Baptism has 5 symbols: The sign of the cross, water, holy oils, a white garment, and a baptismal candle.
 Why do you think they are used and what do you think each one means as part of the sacrament?
 These are discussed with your partner or with each other in the group and your findings are then discussed generally.
 There is input about the biblical and historical reasons for the use of the symbols.

-We work with a printed copy of the ceremony which you are able to take home with you.
-This gives more detail and we encourage you to go through the book on your own so that you are more familiar with the sacrament before the actual baptism.
+We use a copy of the rite which you are able to take home with you.
+This gives more detail and we encourage you to read the book at home so that you are more familiar with the sacrament before the baptism.

-There is a time for questions and the Parish Priest joins us to arrange a date for the baptism.
+There is a time for questions and the Parish Priest joins us to arrange dates.